 Masters Degree in Clinical Mental Health from the University of Mary Hardin-Baylor (2015)

 Private Practice Counselor

 Public speaking engagements regarding Domestic Violence, and Depression and the Entrepreneur

-Favorite population: Working exclusively with young adult women.
+Favorite population: Working exclusively with the female population (17 and up).
+We are often taught that everyone else comes before us, but we're going to break that mindset.
 We are special in our own right!
 And we ROCK - yes, I said that!